moosthuizen42/NVP_Electronic_Controller/README.md

 # NVP Electronic Controller

-An extremely-configurable, ready-to-manufacture electronic controller for use in low-cost CPAP ventilators.
+A highly-configurable, ready-to-manufacture electronic controller for use in low-cost CPAP ventilators.
 This design adheres to the specifications laid out in the National Ventilator Project (NVP) Call for Proposals of 4 April 2020.
+The authors are not affiliated with the NVP.

 Inside this repository are the following resources: